Elvis Andrus Player Props: White Sox vs. Reds

 Reds Pitching Rankings

+- The Reds pitching staff is fourth in the league with a collective 9.6 strikeouts per nine innings.

-- The Reds have the 25th-ranked team ERA among all league pitching staffs (4.98).
+- The Reds have a 4.98 team ERA that ranks 25th across all league pitching staffs.

-- Greene (0-1 with a 2.89 ERA and 40 strikeouts in 28 2/3 innings pitched) gets the start for the Reds, his seventh of the season.
+- The Reds will send Lodolo (2-1) out to make his seventh start of the season.
+He is 2-1 with a 6.16 ERA and 44 strikeouts through 30 2/3 innings pitched.

-- His last appearance came on Saturday against the Oakland Athletics, when the righty threw five innings, surrendering no earned runs while giving up five hits.
+- His most recent time out was on Sunday against the Oakland Athletics, when the lefty went five innings, surrendering three earned runs while allowing five hits.

-- The 23-year-old has an ERA of 2.89, with 12.9 strikeouts per nine innings, in six games this season.
-Opponents are batting .259 against him.
+- The 25-year-old has amassed an ERA of 6.16, with 12.9 strikeouts per nine innings, in six games this season.
+Opposing hitters have a .338 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.